DG8AB/valley312/README.md

-# Iris Valley&trade; Website
+# Iris Valley Website

-This is a multi-page website for Iris Valley&trade;, a nonprofit dedicated to empowering underprivileged kids.
+This is a multi-page website for Iris Valley, a nonprofit dedicated to empowering underprivileged kids.

 ## Pages
 - **Home (`index.html`)**: not decided.